-In manual modem modes the received bit stream is monitored for continuous 1's, for continuous 0's, and for continuous alternating 1's and 0's.
+In Manual modem modes the received bit stream is monitored for continuous 1's, for continuous 0's, for continuous alternating 1's and 0's and HDLC flags.
 Bit 7, 8 or 9 of the Status Register will be set to 1 whenever 32 bits of the appropriate pattern has been received and will then remain at 1 for 12 bit times after the end of the detected pattern unless the receive operating mode is changed, in which case the pattern detectors are reset within 2 milliseconds.
+Note that the HDLC flag detector is only valid when using V.22 or V.22bis manual modes.

-In all modem modes a V.14 'Break' signal detector is implemented in Start-Stop mode by monitoring the received data and setting bit 8 of the Status Register when 2N + 4 consecutive 0's have been received, N being the total number of bits per character including the Start, Stop and any Parity bits.
+In all automodem modes a V.14 'Break' signal detector is implemented in Start-Stop mode by monitoring the received data and setting bit 8 of the Status Register when 2N + 4 consecutive 0's have been received, N being the total number of bits per character including the Start, Stop and any Parity bits.
 The demodulated data is passed through a de-scrambler according to the requirements of the receiver operating mode.
 This function is enabled automatically, as required.